When a Car Accident Claim Exceeds Insurance Limits in Florida

 Florida’s dangerous instrumentality doctrine extends liability beyond the driver to the owner of the vehicle.
 A vehicle owner who lends a car to a family member, employee, or friend can be held vicariously liable for damages caused by the driver’s negligence.
 The doctrine applies regardless of whether the owner was present in the vehicle or had any involvement in the accident.

-This expansion of liability is significant for claim-exceeds-insurance scenarios because it adds a second defendant whose personal assets the plaintiff can pursue.
+Dangerous instrumentality adds a second defendant in excess-claim cases, giving the plaintiff another pool of personal assets to pursue.
 A parent who owns a vehicle driven by an adult child, or a business owner whose employee causes an accident in a company vehicle, faces personal exposure that extends beyond the insurance policy covering the vehicle.
-The parent liability analysis becomes critical when both the driver and the vehicle owner face potential claims.
+When both the driver and the vehicle owner face potential claims, the vehicle owner’s separate asset exposure must be evaluated independently.

 Insurance Bad Faith Exposure

-An insurer that unreasonably refuses to settle a claim within policy limits may expose the defendant to a bad faith claim under Florida Statute § 624.155.
+An insurer that unreasonably refuses to settle a claim within policy limits may expose the defendant to a bad faith claim.
 Bad faith occurs when the insurer’s conduct falls below the standard of fair dealing that the insured is entitled to expect, and the insured suffers damages as a result.
+Florida Statute § 624.155 governs these claims.

 The practical consequence of bad faith is that the insurer may become liable for the entire excess judgment rather than just the policy limit.
 Florida courts have held that when an insurer fails to settle within limits despite a reasonable opportunity to do so, the insurer bears responsibility for the resulting excess verdict.
 This shifts the financial exposure from the defendant back to the insurer, but the process typically requires the defendant to first suffer an adverse judgment before the bad faith claim can be pursued.